Contrarian Manipulation of Paleoclimate Data

 The claim is being made that “2023 was the hottest year in 125,000 years”.
 This is an outright lie.
 The Holocene Climatic Optimum from about 10,000-5,000 years ago, when the Sahara was green, was warmer than this Modern Warm Period.

-If the graph is intended to demonstrate that 2023 isn't the warmest of the Holocene, it fails.
+But if the graph he shared was intended to demonstrate that 2023 isn't the warmest of the Holocene, it failed.
 In fact, the graph is a convoluted mess.
 The CH4 time series is attributed to Kobashi et al 2007, but it looks like it actually comes from either from Grachev et al 2007[1] or Monnin et al 2004[2].
-I'm guessing both the CO2 and CH4 time series come from the latter.
-The "model temperatures" are strangely put on a different temperature scale, but they actually do come from Liu et al 2014, which was a very important paper on the "Holocene Temperature Conundrum."
-The paper discusses the discrepancy between the models (which generally show slowly increasing temperatures throughout the Holocene with increasing CO2) and Marcott 2013, which shows slowly cooling temperatures from a warm HTM about 6500 years ago.
+I suspect both the CO2 and CH4 time series come from the latter.
+The "model temperatures" are strangely put on a different temperature scale from the proxy temperatures, but that time series actually does come from Liu et al 2014, which was a very important paper on the "Holocene Temperature Conundrum."
+The paper discusses the discrepancy between the models (which generally show slowly increasing temperatures throughout the Holocene with increasing CO2) and Marcott's reconstruction of global temperatures in the Holocene published 2013.[6]

 Liu et al 2014 |

 Patrick Moore doesn't tell you any of this, though.
-Instead he shows a time series that he attributed to Marcott et al 2013.
+Instead he shows a "proxy temperature" time series that he attributed to Marcott et al 2013.
 The problem, though, is that this time series doesn't come from Marcott.
-It's actually a manipulation of Marcott's proxy data performed by Javier Vinós.
-Vinós took Marcott's proxies and manipulated them to make the HTM warmer.
-In the Vinós' manipulation, GMST changes by about 1.4 C. In Marcott's reconstruction (see below) warmest and coolest portions of the preindustrial Holocene differ by about half that amount.
-And of course, Moore doesn't put the instrumental record on the graph either.
-The graph ends in 1950, so it's missing the last 73 years.
-It's amazing to me that he thinks he can show that it's a "lie" that 2023 is the warmest of the last 125K years while displaying a graph that does not show 2023.
+It's actually a manipulated version of Marcott's proxy data created by Javier VinĂ³s.
+VinĂ³s took Marcott's proxies and manipulated them to make the HTM warmer.
+In Marcott's reconstruction (see below) warmest and coolest portions of the preindustrial Holocene differ by about half the amount of VinĂ³s' version.
+And of course, all the time series in Moore's graph end in 1950.
+The instrumental record is missing, so his graph is missing the last 73 years of global warming.
+It's amazing to me that he thinks he can show that it's a "lie" that 2023 is the warmest of the last 125K years while displaying a graph that omits the last 73 years of global warming.

 [2] Eric Monnin, Eric J Steig, Urs Siegenthaler, Kenji Kawamura, Jakob Schwander, Bernhard Stauffer, Thomas F Stocker, David L Morse, Jean-Marc Barnola, Blandine Bellier, Dominique Raynaud, Hubertus Fischer.
 Evidence for substantial accumulation rate variability in Antarctica during the Holocene, through synchronization of CO2 in the Taylor Dome, Dome C and DML ice cores.
 Earth and Planetary Science Letters, Volume 224, Issues 1–2 (2004): 45-54. https://doi.org/10.1016/j.epsl.2004.05.007.[3]
 Liu, Z., Zhu, J., Rosenthal, Y., Zhang, X., Otto-Bliesner, B. L., Timmermann, A., … Elison Timm, O. (2014).
 The Holocene temperature conundrum.
 Proceedings of the National Academy of Sciences, 111(34), E3501–E3505. doi:10.1073/pnas.1407229111.